Table of Contents

 Digital content usually holds the advantage when it comes to the amount of information we can have access to, without having to print down everything.

-Having certain random tables or content generators in digital form, while still having pen and paper on the core of the game, can be quite convenient!
+Having certain random tables or content generators in digital form, while still having pen and paper at the core of the game, can be quite convenient!

 A printer at hand, headsets, books, and tons of printed random tables.
 Cards as the Mythic Oracle and MÖRK BORG as the RPG.